CartoDB/mobile-sdk/docs/guides/02-data-sources.md

 Some Mobile SDK plans enable you to use other vector tile map DataSources.
 These are similar to custom raster map data sources, but a vector decoder is needed for correct implementation.

-- Connect to MapBox vector tiles, which have a very similar (but not identical) data structure.
-You can use the same (OSMBright with 3D buildings [osmbright.zip](/docs/carto-engine/mobile-sdk/getting-started/#sample-apps)) asset for vector styling
+- Connect to Mapbox vector tiles, which have a different data structure.
+You need your own StyleSet asset.

-  **Note:** Before using these assets in your app, confirm with MapBox if this is allowed and make sure you use your MapBox license key in the URL.
+  **Note:** Before using these assets in your app, confirm with Mapbox if this is allowed and make sure you use your Mapbox license key in the URL.
 You may need to use your custom stylying and vector tile server URL.

 The following tags are supported in the URL definition: **zoom, x, y, xflipped, yflipped, quadkey**.